iotc-secretariat/iotc-data-reference-codelists/ros/ros-3.2.0.md

 * Rename _Observer name_ to _Observer or EM observer/reviewer name_.

+→ Nothing to rename

 Is it _ros_common.observer_identification.full_name_?

+→ Move ros_meta.ros_observers to ros_common and merge it with observers (observer_identification), add column date_of_birth.

 And what is the revised new name?